BloxyBlitz/MongolianDex-Terms-of-Service/README.md

 You may contact us using the following means:

-- The Empireballs Discord Server https://discord.gg/jaKa3SUqUF through tickets (#tickets channel)
+- The MongolianDex Discord Server https://discord.gg/jaKa3SUqUF through tickets (#tickets channel)
 - Sending mail to mongoliandex@gmail.com

 ----